 It’s the last day of holiday.
 5 nights in Dorset at an old-fashioned hotel by the sea (patterned carpets and framed memorabilia) my eyes are permanently half-closed because the holiday has taken its toll (in a good way)—holidays are funny like that.
-They can actually “work” or “do wonders” or something though they’re backwards for that reason too like it can take three days of a five day holiday to shake off the petty grips of reality and settle into the wonder of beach, breakfast, each other’s laidback company…. and with a good holiday, by the end, usually something has been cured (human meat in salt & sun) and some truth has been negotiated—really tho.
-A surprising amount of transformation can occur in such a short amount of time.
-It should definitely be called holiday therapy (of course sometimes it can go wrong…)
+They can actually “work” or “do wonders” or something though they’re backwards for that reason too like it can take three days of a five day holiday to shake off the petty grips of reality and settle into the wonder of beach, breakfast, each other’s laidback company…. and with a good holiday, by the end usually something has been cured (human meat in salt & sun) and some truth has been negotiated.
+Really though.
+A surprising amount of transformation can occur in such a short amount of time… it should be called “holiday therapy” or something (of course it can also go wrong…)

-The bad boy limp, or lilt (or bop lol) is one of my favourite movements on the street because it registers inside of me like an implicit acknowledgement of how much power there is in the off-beat, how much good there is in the delay… it’s how a man swings his hips, inhabits his body, fills the second with promise of what’s about to be... sometimes, the bad boy limp is a battle scar, genuinely, and maybe that’s when it’s in its most perfect expression… but more often it isn’t and doesn’t need to be because it still resembles one so suggests to me this symbol of perseverance in the face of adversity—where adversity can be as simple as the adversity of doing doing out-doing being… until the bad boy limp comes along and twists doing into being so effortlessly—on the street—going from A (aaaaaaaaa) to B (beeeeeeee) which is probably why when it’s done too performatively (when you’re operating from how you think it’s looking over how it’s feeling) then it can seem kinda grotesque and cringy (yes Michael hello Michael you’ve deepened my thinking)—though,, truth be told, I still think the attempt is admirable & sweet from this perspective of dancer & space cadet, cos, seems to me, if he’s doing the bad-boy limp then he’s not in a rush, he’s, paid his dues he’s, made peace with his past and now he’s allowing himself to get giddy in the smallest moment that there is that of
+The bad boy limp, lilt (or bop lol) is one of my favourite movements on the London street because it registers to me as an implicit acknowledgement of how much power there is in the off-beat and how much good there is in delay… it’s how a man swings his hips, inhabits his body, fills the second with promise of what’s about to be... sometimes the bad boy limp is a genuine battle scar… and maybe that’s when it’s in its most perfect expression?
+But more often than not it isn’t and doesn’t need to be because it still resembles it implies perseverance in the face of adversity where adversity is as simple as the adversity of doing outdoing being… that is until the bad boy limp comes along and twists doing into being so effortlessly—on the street, going from A (aaaaaaaaa) to B (beeeeeeee) which is probably why when it’s done performatively (if you’re operating from how it looks over how it feels) then it can seem grotesque and cringie (yes hello Michael.
+You’ve deepened my thinking.)
+Although, truth be told, I still think the attempt is admirable from my perspective of dancer/space-cadet, because, it seems to me that if he’s1 doing the bad-boy limp then he’s probably not in a rush to go somewhere, he’s probably paid his dues, made peace with his past and, now he’s allowing himself to get giddy in the smallest of moments that there is that of

 walking down the street &